skramm/homog2d/docs/homog2d_manual.md

 A large part of the API is exposed both as member functions and as free functions.
 Say for example you have a type `AAA` on which you can apply the `foo()` operation.
-Both of these is possible:
+Both of these are possible:
 ```C++
 AAA myvar;
 auto v1 = myvar.foo();